dapr/docs/contributing/howto-template.md

 >
 >Name each step section in a clear descriptive way which allows readers to understand what this section covers.
 Example: **Create a configuration file**
 >
 >If using terminal commands, make sure to allow easy copy/paste by having each terminal command in a separate line with the markdown (indented as needed when appearing in bullets or numbered lists).
-If Windows/Linux/MacOS instructions defer, make sure to include instructions for each.
+If Windows/Linux/MacOS instructions differ, make sure to include instructions for each.
 >
 >Example (note the indentation of the commands):
 >